charlesrocabert/Koch-et-al-Predictability-of-Gene-Expression/README.md

 ## Analyses <a name="analyses"></a>
 Analysis pipelines are related to manuscripts under preparation and will be displayed and described here later.

+Koch et al. analysis is located in the folder `indirect_selection_analysis`, and is organized as following:

+      └── indirect_selection_analysis
+           ├── scripts: contains the analysis scripts
+                └── 1_BuildDatasets.R: build datasets based on the pipeline outputs ├── 2_ShowStatistics.R: display some statistics about the data └── 3_GenerateFigures.R: generate manuscript figures
+           ├── data: contains all the datasets generated during the analysis └── plots: contains the generated figures for the manuscript

 ## Data <a name="data"></a>

       └── data